-Now you’ve got the basics done, you can add some more decorative bits.
-This is where you can tie different things like ribbon or pearl strands (like shown in the picture) – use whatever you have to hand!
+Now you’ve got the basics done; you can add some more decorative bits.
+It is where you can tie different things like ribbon or pearl strands (like shown in the picture) – use whatever you have to hand!

 You’ll need to create a hanging element for your chandelier.
 To do this, cut 9 pieces of wool the same length and place them in groups of three.
-Fold these pieces of yarn in half and use the same technique to attach the groups to the hoop (loop round, pulling tail ends through the loop etc.).
+Fold these pieces of yarn in half and use the same technique to attach the groups to the hoop (loop around, pulling tail ends through the loop, etc.).

-Now plait the three pieces of wool in each group, using either more wool to fasten the end or wire for a more secure finish.
+Now plait the three pieces of wool in each group and use more wool to fasten the end (or wire for a more secure finish).

-Hey, presto here’s your retro, chic chandelier – the perfect decoration for your garden this summer!
+Hey, presto here’s your retro, chic chandelier – the perfect addition to your garden!